 - Projects that fall within the approved internal investment hurdle rate (the agreed on minimum rate of return, which is usually determined by the finance department) within a period of 3-5 years

 - Projects representing deferred issues (this can include everything from dealing with serious internal human resource shortages due to retirements or replacing a 40-year old boiler that serves the critical side of a hospital).

 Building owners and portfolio managers focus on long-term investment strategies.
-They also face the growing challenge of recruiting new people with the necessary skills to manage their buildings in the new digital age.
+The demand for skilled professionals in building infrastructure management has increased significantly.
+With the advent of the digital age, posing a daunting task for companies to attract and retain qualified individuals.
+To stay competitive, organizations must devise innovative recruitment strategies to secure the right talent.
 When facilities personnel recommend innovations that dovetail into the building’s longer-term strategic investment plan, executives pay attention.
-At Stark Tech, we support this strategic approach by recommending solutions based on open technology platforms, like Schneider Electric’s EcoStruxure solutions, that allow for easy integration of facility technology systems at the intelligent device, edge control and software and analytics layers.
-In this way, we can offer both building owners and their facilities management staff future-proof solutions that create a basis for predictable long-term return on investment.
+At Stark Tech, we support this strategic approach by recommending solutions based on open technology platforms.
+Schneider Electric’s EcoStruxure solutions enable the integration of facility technology systems at various layers.
+This approach offers future-proof solutions for building owners and staff, ensuring a predictable ROI in the long term.

-To learn more about how digitized building automation solutions enable modernization under an open platform, visit the Schneider Electric EcoStruxure web site.
+Visit Schneider Electric’s EcoStruxure website to learn about digitized building automation solutions that enable modernization under an open platform.